vamsikv3/tulsa_dwh_work/README.md

 # 📊 Tulsa Workforce Data Warehouse – ETL Prototype

-This project is a **lightweight, end‑to‑end ETL pipeline** and prototype data warehouse built for **Tulsa For You and Me** to bring clarity and structure to messy workforce and wage data.
+This project is a **lightweight, end‑to‑end ETL pipeline** and prototype data warehouse built for **Tulsa** to bring clarity and structure to messy workforce and wage data.
 It standardizes disparate job and wage datasets into a **clean, analytics‑ready SQLite database** that can power future dashboards and labor market analysis for multiple workforce programs across Tulsa.

 The workflow covers: